Social Welfare

 Berkeley Social Welfare and the School of Public Health offer a Concurrent Degree program option for interdisciplinary preparation in the fields of social welfare and public health, leading to the Master of Social Welfare (MSW) and Master of Public Health (MPH) degrees.
 A major characteristic of public health social work is the combination of an epidemiological approach from Public Health and a bio-psychosocial approach from Social Work.
 The combined interventions focus on population groups within the context of the community.

-To complete the MSW/MPH Concurrent Degree program and earn both the MSW and MPH, a student must be admitted to the program and complete 90 units of coursework in Social Welfare and Public Health, which includes 23 units related to off-campus field education, over 3 years.
+To complete the MSW/MPH Concurrent Degree program and earn both the MSW and MPH, a student must be admitted to the program and complete 90 units of coursework in Social Welfare and Public Health, which includes 23 units related to off-campus practicum education, over 3 years.
 One year each is dedicated to the foundation curriculum in social welfare and public health.
 The third year is a combination of advanced social welfare and public health curriculum that results in a joint Master's capstone that addresses the knowledge of both fields.

 Prospective applicants may reach out to either school for more information about this program.